jonaddams/sign/memory.md

 - Implement deadline setting for signatures
 - Ensure proper validation for recipient information

+### Today's Tasks (April 23, 2025)

+- Add document expiration date field to DocumentSelection component
+- Modify database schema to add expires_at column to documents table
+- Create migration for the new column
+- Implement API endpoints for managing document expiration
+- Complete validation for expiration dates
+- Create background job for processing expired documents
+- Update document status API to include expiration information
+- Ensure proper integration with the signer order functionality

 ### Resume Points

 - After completing the state management setup, we can pause and resume with the UI components